textcreationpartnership/A02367/README.md

 ##Content Summary##

 #####Front#####

-The sacrifice of thankefulnesse A sermon preached at Pauls Crosse, the third of December, being the **Types of content**
+1. ❧The Titles of the Fiue
+Sermons.

+1. ❧To the Right Worshipfull,
+Sir Henry Mountague Knight,
+the Kings Maiesties Serieant for the
+Law, and Recorder of the Honourable
+Citie of London.

+1. Ad Lectorem.

+**Types of content**

   * There are 45 **verse** lines!